adeligny/adeligny/README.md

 When I'm free,

-- I like to read content or watch videos on ICT-related topics to learn how to tinker with stuff myself (and help those around me when they need it) or simply out of curiosity.
+- I like to read content or watch videos on ICT-related topics to learn how to tinker with stuff myself (and help those around me when they need it) or simply out of curiosity 🌐.

+- I'm always up for escape games 🔎... well, except maybe the horror ones.

 - I enjoy playing amateur rugby 🏈.
 I'm not sure I'm very good... but I think it's fun!
 <br>